Iakub Lakoba: Since 2005

 On 24 August 2009 Iakub Lakoba was awarded the order Axdz Apsha ('Honour and Glory') by President Bagapsh, for his long-term active participation in Abkhazian socio-political life.

-On 15 January 2011, Lakoba published an article in response to the Russia’s State Audit Chamber's findings on violations concerning Russian financial aid to Abkhazia in the period of 2009-2010.
-Lakoba accused the head of Russia’s State Audit Chamber Sergei Stepashin of trying to paper over financial violations in Abkhazia and to extenuate corruption within the Abkhaz officialdom.
+On 15 January 2011, Lakoba published an article in response to the Russia's State Audit Chamber's findings on violations concerning Russian financial aid to Abkhazia in the period of 2009–2010.
+Lakoba accused the head of Russia's State Audit Chamber Sergei Stepashin of trying to paper over financial violations in Abkhazia and to extenuate corruption within the Abkhaz officialdom.
 Lakoba said that Stepashin was providing defense lawyer's services to the Abkhaz authorities.
 "Paid or not paid - its another issue," he said.
 On 21 January 2011, he was arrested in Sukhumi after the prosecutor's office charged him with slandering Stepashin.
 However, he was released the next day.
 Since the Russian state audit agency declared that it would not press charges, the Prosecutor's Office declared on 18 February that it had dropped the case.

 On 22 November 2016, Lakoba was one of three candidates (out of a total of five nominated by President Raul Khajimba) rejected by the People's Assembly for the position of judge of the newly created Constitutional Court.
 Lakoba received 12 out of 35 votes, where a two-thirds majority had been necessary.

 Death

-Iakub Lakoba died in Abkhazian capital Sukhumi on 9 July 2022.
+Iakub Lakoba died in Abkhazian capital Sukhumi on 9 July 2022 due to a serious oncological disease.